FeTaX2: A ferrimagnetic quantum anomalous Hall insulator: Abstract

 \section{Abstract}

-We theoretically propose that the van der Waals layered ternary transition metal chalcogenide FeTa$X_2$ ($X=$ S, Se, Te) is a new family of ferrimagnetic quantum anomalous Hall insulators with sizable bulk gap and Chern number $\mathcal{C}=-2$.
-The magnetic ordering originates predominantly from the Fe atoms, where strong ferromagnetic exchange interactions between them induce magnetic moments on the Ta sites, yielding a collinear ferrimagnetic ground state.
-The large topological gap arises from the \emph{deep} $s$–$d$-type band inversion between spin-down Ta $d_{z^2}$ and $d_{xy}$ orbitals near the Fermi level—a mechanism unique to $d$-orbital systems.
+We propose that the van der Waals layered ternary transition metal chalcogenides FeTa$X_2$ ($X=$ S, Se, Te) as a new family of ferrimagnetic quantum anomalous Hall insulators with a sizable bulk gap and high Chern number $\mathcal{C}=-2$.
+The magnetic order arises primarily from Fe atoms, whose strong ferromagnetic exchange induces moments on neighboring Ta sites.
+The large topological gap originates from a \emph{deep} $s$–$d$-type band inversion between spin-down Ta $d_{z^2}$ and $d_{xy}$ orbitals near the Fermi level—a mechanism unique to $d$-orbital systems.
 Remarkably, the Curie temperature of monolayer FeTa$X_2$ is predicted to significantly exceed that of monolayer MnBi$_2$Te$_4$.
 Furthermore, both the Curie temperature and topological gap scale positively with the spin-orbit coupling strength of the $d$ electrons, suggesting a common physical origin.
+Owing to its structural similarity to Fe$X$ superconductors and reduced net magnetization, FeTa$X_2$ further offers a promising platform for realizing chiral topological superconductivity.
 These findings, if realized experimentally, could open new avenues for the research and application of topological quantum physics.